acdibble/C950/README.md

 used with the algorithm identified in part A to store the package data.

 ```
-Hash map
+Hash table
 ```

 1. Explain how your data structure accounts for the relationship between the data points you are storing.

 ```
-The hash map is used to store packages with matching destinations.
+The hash table is used to store packages with matching destinations.
 When a
 package is loaded on a truck, other packages with the same destination are
 checked to see if they are available to be loaded on the truck.

+It is also used to store all the packages so they can be looked up by their ID.
 ```

 G. Provide an interface for the user to view the status and info (as listed in